tiagodeluna/study-notes/Azure/README.md

 * Azure Content Delivery Network: Delivers high-bandwidth content to customers globally
 * Azure DDoS Protection: Protects Azure-hosted applications from distributed denial of service (DDOS) attacks
 * Azure Traffic Manager: Distributes network traffic across Azure regions worldwide
-* Azure ExpressRoute: Connects to Azure over high-bandwidth dedicated secure connections
+* Azure Express Route: Connects to Azure over high-bandwidth dedicated secure connections
 * Azure Network Watcher: Monitors and diagnoses network issues using scenario-based analysis
 * Azure Firewall: Implements high-security, high-availability firewall with unlimited scalability
 * Azure Virtual WAN: Creates a unified wide area network (WAN), connecting local and remote sites

 ## Storage

-Azure provides four main types of storage services:
+Under Storage Accounts, a unique account you need to create in order to create and manage storage services, Azure provides four main types of services:

-* Azure Blob storage: Storage service for very large objects, such as video files or bitmaps
+* Azure Blob storage: Storage service for very large objects, such as video files, bitmaps, VM images, etc.
-* Azure File storage: File shares that you can access/manage like a file server
+* Azure File storage: File shares that you can access/manage like a file server.
+It can be used, for instance, to store images and files of a website.
 * Azure Queue storage: A data store for queuing and reliably delivering messages between applications
 * Azure Table storage: A NoSQL store that hosts unstructured data independent of any schema